devika-16r/devika-16r/README.md

 ### About Me

-I’m a **software developer** and **AI/ML Enthusiast** who gets easily hurt when I can’t solve a problem and gets super happy when my code actually works.
+I’m a **software developer** and **AI/ML** enthusiast who celebrates every working line of code.

 But more than all that I’m endlessly fascinated by **data**.
 I’ve always wanted to work with it because it’s as interesting as me, right?
-So let’s just say… I’m in the **first phase of love with data** .

  **Outside of these, you’ll probably find me:**
 -  Reading a book